-- Healthy snacks can help your body throughout the day.
-Keep yogurt, cheese and crackers and organic soup close by.
-If you’re getting chemotherapy, a snack or small meal before the treatment may keep nausea at bay.
+- Healthful snacks can help your body throughout the day.
+Keep yogurt, cheese and crackers, and organic soups close by.
+If you’re getting chemotherapy, a snack or small meal, before the treatment, may keep nausea at bay.

 Dealing with side effects

-Eating the right food can help you manage these side effects:
+Eating the right foods can help you manage these side effects:

-Nausea/vomiting: It’s best to avoid high-fat, greasy or spicy foods when you are nauseous.
+Nausea/vomiting It’s best to avoid high-fat, greasy or spicy foods, when you are nauseated.
 Eat dry foods, such as crackers or toast, every few hours.
 Sip clear liquids, such as broths, sports drinks and water.

-Taste bud changes: Treatment may leave you with a funny taste in your mouth or affect your taste buds.
+Taste bud changes Treatment may leave you with a funny taste in your mouth or affect your taste buds.
 Be open to new foods.
-Ginger, pomegranates, rosemary, mint and oregano all are your helpful to your body’s general health.
+Ginger, pomegranates, rosemary, mint and oregano are all helpful to your body’s general health.